 A truly awe-inspiring day where many of our current day to day difficulties were put into persecutive, from here we will be writing some remembrance poetry and letters from the trenches, so keep your eyes peeled for post from the Somme.

 A few weeks before activity week we proudly announced out new Super Six Pupils, the first of hopefully many this year.
 Becoming a ‘Super Six’ is not simply about academic success but more so recognising excellent role models that demonstrate the shared values and ethos of the school.

-The first five pupils have been presented with a certificate signed by all members of teaching staff as well as the Year 6 team.
-This means that the children’s awarding of the certificate must be agreed by all, a wonderful achievement and one to be very proud of.
-The children have also signed a contract to show that they now fully understand the responsibilities for their new role.
+The first pupils have been presented with a signed certificate and have also signed a contract to show that they now fully understand the responsibilities for their new role.